April 22, 2026

 1. Copenhagen is a happy and safe city

-For years now, Copenhagen has been at or near the top of happiness reports, such as the Healthy Lifestyle Cities Report, while all of Denmark has consistently ranked in the top 3 of the UN’s World Happiness Report.
-Not only is Copenhagen one of the happiest places on Earth, it is also one of the safest cities in the world.
-The Danish capital has been in the top 10 of the last three Economist Intelligence Unit Safe Cities Indexes, taking the top spot in 2021.
+For years, Copenhagen has ranked at or near the top of happiness reports, such as the Healthy Lifestyle Cities Report, whilst Denmark as a whole consistently ranks in the top 3 of the UN’s World Happiness Report.
+Copenhagen is not only one of the happiest places on earth, it is also one of the safest cities in Europe.
+Due to the high level of trust between residents and the government, low crime rates and well-planned urban design, Copenhagen is a very safe and pleasant city to visit.

 2. Copenhagen is home to the two oldest amusement parks in the world